AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table.md

 ## Freeform table builder

 If you prefer to add several components to your table first, then render the data, you can enable Freeform Table Builder.
-With the builder enabled, you can drag & drop in many dimensions, breakdowns, metrics and segments to build tables that answer more complex questions.
+With the builder enabled, you can drag & drop in many dimensions, breakdowns, metrics and filters to build tables that answer more complex questions.
 Data will not update on-the-fly, it will update once you click **[!UICONTROL Build]**.

 ![](assets/table-builder.png)